Table of Contents

 - Dosha: Increases Kapha, Reduces Vata and Pitta

 Shwet/Shvet Musli, directly nourishes reproductive organs and Shukra Dhatu (Generative Tissue or Semen).
-For males, it improve spermatogenesis and in females it promotes healthy ovulation.
+For males, it improves spermatogenesis and in females it promotes healthy ovulation.

 - Balya: Gives strength